A dramatic coastal landscape at golden hour, the kind of scenery these underrated destinations deliver

 The 15 Most Underrated Travel Destinations for 2026

-The places earning serious attention before the rest of the world arrives.
+The places earning serious attention before the rest of the world arrives — and the honest path to book each one.

 Published 17 May 2026 15 destinations Independent editorial

 Underrated is a word that loses meaning quickly.
 The Maldives was once underrated.
 Tulum was once underrated.
-So was Marrakech, Mykonos, Lisbon, and Tokyo.
-The pattern is consistent: a destination earns attention from the travellers who care enough to look hard, the magazines follow, the prices follow, and within ten years the place that was the secret becomes the cliché.
+So were Marrakech, Mykonos, Lisbon and Tokyo.
+The pattern is consistent: a place earns attention from the travellers who look hard, the magazines follow, the prices follow, and within a decade the secret becomes the cliché.

 What follows is not a list of secrets.
-The destinations below are all known to someone — they are the regional secrets of the people who live nearest to them, the discoveries of serious travellers who have made them part of the conversation, the next-stop destinations for the kind of travellers who already saw Greece in 2003 and Lisbon in 2012.
+Every destination below is known to someone — the regional secret of the people who live nearest it, the discovery of serious travellers who already saw Greece in 2003 and Lisbon in 2012.
 They are not undiscovered.
 They are simply not yet saturated.
+If your taste runs to the places that are already saturated, our companion piece on the most overrated luxury destinations of 2026 is the honest counterweight to this one.

-The destinations that didn't make this list, and why
+The destinations that didn't make the list, and why

-Two categories of destination were deliberately excluded from this list.
-The first: destinations that are no longer underrated.
-Mexico City, Lisbon, Porto, Mallorca, Crete, Vietnam, Japan as a whole — these have moved past the moment where "underrated" applies.
+Two categories were deliberately left out.
+The first: places that are no longer underrated.
+Mexico City, Lisbon, Porto, Mallorca, Crete, Vietnam, Japan as a whole — all have moved past the moment where the word applies.
 They remain wonderful.
 They are not what this list is for.
+If you want the flipside argument in full, our most overrated luxury destinations of 2026 makes it.

-The second: destinations where the political or security situation makes travel ill-advised for most readers in 2026.
-Several places that would otherwise qualify on cultural and visual merit are excluded for these reasons.
-The boundary is not always obvious — Jordan made the list despite regional volatility; Egypt did not, despite spectacular cultural depth, because the security calculation tilts further.
+The second: places where the political or security picture makes travel ill-advised for most readers in 2026.
+Several that would otherwise qualify on cultural and visual merit are excluded on those grounds.
+The boundary is not always obvious — Jordan made the list despite regional volatility; Egypt did not, despite spectacular depth, because the security calculation tilts further.
 These judgements are conservative and may not match every reader's tolerance.

-What unifies the fifteen that did make the list is a particular timing.
-Each represents a place where the gap between what the destination delivers and what the average traveller knows about it remains wide.
-That gap is the entire premise of the list.
+What unites the fifteen that did make it is timing.
+Each sits where the gap between what the place delivers and what the average traveller knows about it is still wide.
+That gap is the whole premise of the list.
 It closes within a decade.
-The travellers who arrive before it closes get something the travellers who arrive after cannot recover.
+The travellers who arrive before it closes get something those who arrive after cannot recover.

 For the multi-destination version

-The multi-city itineraries — Madeira plus the Azores, Slovenia plus the Faroe Islands, Albania plus Croatia plus Slovenia — are exactly the routings where charter beats premium commercial on a per-passenger basis for groups of four or more.
-JetLuxe operates across the European, US, and transatlantic charter market and is the cleanest path to the multi-destination versions of these trips.
+The routings that reward a charter — Madeira with the Azores, Slovenia with the Faroe Islands, Albania with Croatia and Slovenia — are exactly where a private leg beats premium commercial on a per-passenger basis for groups of four or more, especially into the secondary airfields these places rely on.
+JetLuxe operates across the European, US and transatlantic charter market and surfaces empty-leg inventory alongside firm quotes.

 Plan a multi-destination charter →